The TOMS Movement

 A full day's walk on unpaved roads is not easy for anyone, especially for a 70-year-old, legally blind man from Nepal named Gyaljun Shelba.
-Fortunately, he had help from his son, who carried him to a mobile eye camp supported by TOMS eyewear purchases for free, professional eye care.
+Fortunately, he had help from his son, who carried him to a mobile eye clinic supported by TOMS eyewear purchases for free, professional eye care.
 After receiving cataract surgeries in both eyes, Shelba was able to see his wife clearly for the first time in more than a year, and his reaction was unforgettable.

 In 2006, American traveler Blake Mycoskie befriended children in a village in Argentina and found they had no shoes to protect their feet.
 Wanting to help, he created TOMS, a company that would match every pair of shoes purchased with a pair of new shoes given to a child in need.
 One for One.®